Atorudibo-Seth1/Data-Analyst-Projects/Amdari Project 1/Analysis Report.md

 2. How many orders are still backlogged?
 3. What are the various performances in terms of logistics i.e Drivers and vehicular performances?
 4. What is the order completion rate?
-5. How long does do delivery take on average as well as delay averages and impact?
+5. How long do deliveries take on average as well as delay averages and impact?

 ### Skills Demonstrated
 ---